 - Using inhalants despite the negative consequences that result from doing so, such as job loss, strained relationships

-What Is Involved in Inhalant Addiction Treatment?
+What is Involved in Treatment?

 Certain withdrawal processes from other substances can present serious physical consequences, including life-threatening seizures.
 The unpredictable nature of some of these various withdrawal processes require specialized detox medications and plans to avoid serious detox side effects.